0x1eef/nanoc-webpack.rb/README.md

 nanoc-webpack.rb is built on the idea that it will take an entry point as its input, and produce a webpack bundle as its output.
-Configuration that goes beyond that should go into `webpack.config.js`. nanoc-webpack.rb is distributed as a RubyGem through its git repositories.
-See [INSTALL](#install) for details.
+Configuration that goes beyond that should be maintained in `webpack.config.js`.

 ## Requirements